mbcxqcw2/LOFTe_Docker/README.md

 ---

-# INSTRUCTIONS FOR USE:
+# 1) INSTRUCTIONS FOR BUILDING AN IMAGE:

-1) To build this dockerfile into an image, run:
+1.1) To build this dockerfile into a docker image, run:

 ```
 >docker build -t <name:tag> .